cedwards/intothesaltmine/chapters/development/writing-modules.rst

 Anatomy of a Salt module
 ------------------------

-When developing custom Salt excution modules there are a few basic rules that need to be followed.
+When developing custom Salt execution modules there are a few basic rules that need to be followed.
 This chapter aims to outline the basic structure of a module, its key components and general best practices.
 Let's dive right in.

 header
 ------

-To begin I'll outline the first five lines of a Salt module.
+To begin I'll outline the first lines of a Salt module.
 I'll provide an example, and then explain each section.

 .. code-block:: python

     # -*- coding: utf-8 -*-*
     '''
-    My custom Salt module
+    :maintainer: Christer Edwards (christer.edwards@gmail.com)
+    :maturity: 20150907
+    :requires: none
+    :platform: all
     '''

-If you've written Python scripts in the past you might wonder where the "shebang" is; the '#!/usr/bin/env python` declaration.
+If you've written Python scripts in the past you might wonder where the "shebang" is; the `#!/usr/bin/env python` declaration.
 In the case of a Salt module (or technically a Python module) this is not required as it is not called directly from the shell.
 Because this file will be imported by the Salt loader, as long as it parses properly, it will become available without a